-- Account is in good standing - Termination was not drug or alcohol related - Student meets with instructor and/or School Director. - If the instructor and/or School Director feels the student is able to return and benefit from the program, hours obtained from their previous enrollment will be applied at readmission.
+- Account is in good standing - Termination was not drug or alcohol related - Students meet with the instructor and/or School Director. - If the instructor and/or School Director feels the student is able to return and benefit from the program, hours obtained from their previous enrollment will be applied at readmission.